norgan/p2pool_fancy_front_end/README.md

 Known Issues:

-1. Version is blank on all pages other than index
-2. stats page graphs need to be aligned to the width of main graphs
+pie charts on graph page do not work

 To Do:
-1. update other pages to show p2pool version or remove the entry from footer
+1. update other pages to show p2pool version or remove the entry from footer - done in 0.3
 2. remove server config to external files to make running multiple nodes easier
 3. find a way to make the info pane stay away if user clicks it away then refreshes
 4. clean up css